anden3/rsl-lang/README.md

 which means that the binaries cannot run on any other systems for now.

 ## Release Notes

+## [0.3.0] - 2019-01-27
+- Added - Syntax highlighting should now be complete for .sl files.
+- Added - Compiling should now work, although showing errors is not implemented yet.

 ### [0.2.0] - 2019-01-25
 - Added - Very basic support for compiling shaders.